 Faculty Leadership Team:

-Director of Internal Faculty Affairs - A teacher elected by the Faculty and Staff to oversee the documents and paperwork to ensure smooth school functioning.
+Director of Internal Faculty Affairs - A teacher elected by the Faculty and Staff to coordinate Professional Development and manage all documents and paperwork necessary for smooth school functioning.

-Director of Personnel Faculty Affairs - A teacher elected by the Faculty and Staff to oversee the staff in professional development and teacher evaluations.
+Director of Personnel Faculty Affairs - A teacher elected by the Faculty and Staff to oversee personnel hiring and Faculty evaluations.

 The leadership team is focused on addressing issues raised by staff members, students, and parents.
 In order to do so, they utilize the professional resources on staff and, when necessary, identify and bring in additional resources.
 In decision-making, they have one vote each, as do the other members of the Faculty.
 However, the leadership team, aforementioned, have the confidence of the Faculty and Staff to assimilate information and make certain key decisions when necessary.